Guidelines for the Management of Genital Herpes in New Zealand

 Disseminated disease (DIS)

-Disseminated disease develops in about one-quarter of neonates with HSV infection.
+The disseminated disease develops in about one-quarter of neonates with HSV infection.
 It is more common in preterm infants and carries the worst prognosis.
 Symptoms generally develop in the first 14 days of life.
 Clinical findings include a sepsis-like presentation with respiratory distress, haemodynamic instability, jaundice, hepatomegaly, elevated liver enzymes, bleeding with associated coagulopathy, and seizures with signs of meningitis, encephalitis or respiratory failure.
 Vesicular skin lesions may not be present in up to 50% of cases.
 Mortality in untreated patients is approximately 90% and even with antiviral therapy, may still be as high as 20-30%.

-Differential diagnosis for neonatal HSV
+The differential diagnosis for neonatal HSV

 Bacterial pathogens responsible for neonatal sepsis, sometimes with skin lesions that may be mistaken for disseminated or CNS HSV infection, include group B streptococcus, Listeria monocytogenes and gram-negative bacilli.
 Cutaneous infections resulting in vesicular lesions similar to neonatal HSV are bullous impetigo, varicella zoster, enteroviruses and disseminated CMV infection.
 Other infectious agents that might be considered are toxoplasmosis, rubella and syphilis.
 Finally, non-infectious cutaneous disorders that could be confused with neonatal HSV infection include erythema toxicum, neonatal pustular melanosis, acropustulosis and incontinentia pigmenti.